 Dzenitis is active as a music critic and journalist.
 As a sound artist coloborated with number of latvian visual atrists among them Olegs Klimovics and Gints Gabrans which instalation Parahypnotic participated in international bienale for arts in Venice (2007).
 He has presented lectures at the London Guildhall School of Music (2001) and worked as a lecturer at the Latvian Academy of Culture (2002 - 2004), working now as a teacher of compostion and theoretical disciplines at Jazeps Medins Riga music school and other numerous schools in Latvia.
 He was the organizer and director of the biannual Young Composers’ mastercourses at Dundaga (2002 - 2006), Mazsalaca (2008, 2010, 2014) and Cesis (2012) in Latvia.

 Andris Dzenitis is awarded Eternity prize by latvian copyright agency by most played contemporary pieces (2003 and 2014).
 His music for movies Workshop in the countryside, Exiled was nominated for national cinematography prize Lielais Kristaps for best music (2004 and 2016) and was awarded the same prize in 2017 for music of movie Firstborn.
 Seven Madrigals by E.E.Cummings for mezzo-soprano and six instruments is awarded 1.prize in International Jurgenson competition for young composers, Moscow (2005).
-Dzenitis was also stipendiar of Latvian Ministry of Culture (2004) and was twice awarded Great music prize - highest musical award in Latvia for his Fides.Spes.Caritas (2006) and concerto for saxophone and orchestra E(GO) (2014) and eight (!) times nominated for the same prize in the years 2008 (two pieces), 2009, 2010, 2011, 2012, 2014 and 2017.
+Dzenitis was also stipendiar of Latvian Ministry of Culture (2004) and was three times awarded Great music prize - highest musical award in Latvia for his Fides.Spes.Caritas (2006), concerto for saxophone and orchestra E(GO) (2014), 2nd symphony Warm wind (2022) and was ten (!) times nominated for the same prize in the years 2008 (two pieces), 2009, 2010, 2011, 2012, 2014 and 2017.
 Postludium.
 Ice for symphony orchestra awarded musical piece of the year by latvian radio 3 classics in 2009 and received award in culture by latvian national newspaper Diena (2010).
 Saxophone concerto E(GO) awarded title of musical piece of the year by latvian radio 3 classics in 2014.

 Since year 2004 Andris Dzenitis is member of the board of Latvian composer's union.
 Dzenitis is performing in different electronic projects with his electronic music group Woodpecker project, founded back in 2006.